chingu-voyages/V57-tier3-team-32/README.md

 ## Dev setup

+1. Specify env vars for each workspace as referenced in `.env.example`
-1. Install dependencies from the monorepo's root
+2. Install dependencies from the monorepo's root

    ```sh
    # from the root of the repo
    npm ci
    ```

-2. Start the frontend dev server
+3. Start the frontend dev server

    ```sh
    # from the root of the repo